-- 5. Power on the system: - Press the Power key (e) to power on the system. - On a digital reporting monitor, press the Autolog key (2) to quick-start an inspection.
+- 5. Power on the system:

+- On a digital reporting monitor, press the Autolog key lo quick-start an inspection.

 Note: For some digital reporting monitors, a USB drive must be inserted to capture media.
 Refer to the monitor's manual for more information about the benefits of Autolog video recordings.